rtol/FUND-Global/README.md

 To run the model, type FUNDglobal

+August 6: Improved flow and readability of code

 August 2: Replaced artificial scenarios with SRES

 July 24: Added social cost of carbon